ICAMS/Kanapy/docs/builds/html/_sources/readme.rst.txt

 Features
 --------
--  Kanapy is used through a Command Line Interface (CLI).
+-  Kanapy offers a Python Application Programming Interface (API) and can also be used through a Command Line Interface (CLI).
 -  Possibility to analyze experimental microstructures based on `MTEX <https://mtex-toolbox.github.io/>`__ functions.
 -  Generation of microstructure geometry based on statistical features